Zarkun994/SPDN/README.md

 # Phenology Distillation (Public Framework)

-This repository provides a **clean public framework** for a two-stage winter wheat phenology model:
+This repository provides a framework for a two-stage winter wheat phenology model:

 1. **Stage 1** predicts sowing date and season length from calendar-window features.
 2. **Stage 2** performs teacher-student distillation on ANT-style phase bins built from the estimated season parameters.

-The code is intentionally organized as a **public-facing skeleton**.
 It keeps the main model structure and training logic, while removing private local paths, project-specific file names, and unnecessary experimental traces.

 ## Highlights